Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras

-The other spectral sequence is obtained by a completely symmetrical argument.
+The other spectral sequence is obtained by a completely symmetric argument.
 The two claimed isomorphisms follow immediately from the spectral sequences. \end{proof}

-\begin{remark} The isomorphisms from \autoref{thm_Jou_dual_Sym} are probably best seen in the form of a diagram.
+\begin{remark} The isomorphisms of \autoref{thm_Jou_dual_Sym} are probably best seen in the form of a diagram.
 Assume \autoref{setup_def_eq_Rees} with all the conditions and notations of \autoref{thm_Jou_dual_Sym}.
-We have the following diagram of bigraded $B$-isomorphisms, where the label on each arrow specifies the range on $i$ where the isomorphism is valid:
+We have the following diagram of bihomogeneous $B$-isomorphisms, where a label on an arrow specifies the range of $i$ where the isomorphism is valid:

 In particular, when $0 \le i \le d-1$, we obtain the surprising fact that the above six $B$-modules are related by bigraded $B$-isomorphisms. \end{remark}